-We provide a variety of apprenticeships at CWP for people of all ages looking for an excellent opportunity to earn money, gain work experience and achieve nationally recognised qualifications.
+CWP provides a variety of apprenticeships for people of all ages looking for an excellent opportunity to earn money, gain on the job experience whilst achieving nationally recognised qualifications.

 In order to deliver high quality care and support to thousand of vulnerable people across Cheshire and Wirral, CWP relies on the efforts of more than 3,000 staff from a whole range of backgrounds.

 As well as our valued doctors and nurses, Team CWP also includes Porters, Caterers, IT, Pharmacy, Finance, Construction and many, many more specialists from a variety of fields.